 For comparison, Sony’s A8F will be a bit more expensive than LG’s mid-tier C8 OLED, which is currently set to launch at $2,499 for a comparable 55-inch screen, while Sony's A8F will be substantially more than the equivalently sized Samsung Q8FN QLED, which is available in 55-inches for $2,199.

 While Samsung's TVs are currently some of the most affordable screens of the year, it's important to keep in mind that they're all LED versus LG and Sony's OLED – a technology that's more expensive to manufacture but overall looks better.

-If you have some deeper pockets, and are inclined to go for Sony over equivalent sets from Samsung and LG, the Sony A8F is available to pre-order on both Best Buy (opens in new tab) and Amazon (opens in new tab).
+If you have some deeper pockets, and are inclined to go for Sony over equivalent sets from Samsung and LG, the Sony A8F is available to pre-order on both Best Buy and Amazon.

 - Not sure which TV you should go for?
 Here are the best TVs of 2018